cumbof/MetaSBT/README.md

 # meta-index
-A pipeline for automatically indexing microbial genomes and accurately characterizing metagenome-assembled genomes with sequence bloom trees
+A scalable framework for automatically indexing microbial genomes and accurately characterizing metagenome-assembled genomes with sequence bloom trees

 ## Contents